littlebizzy/delete-expired-transients/readme.txt

 * Records processed per query: During the execution time, the cleaning process does not retrieve all the involved records, but rather does it in batches of 50.
 This value can be changed using the constant:

     MAX_BATCH_RECORDS

+NOTE: This plugin will only function if an external object cache is NOT installed.

 #### Compatibility ####